gauntface/web-push-book/src/_content/chapter-04/01-triggering-push.md

 ## The Network Request

-Sending a push message is nothing more than an API call.
-You send a message to a push service and that push service will make sure it gets to the end user.
+Sending a push message is nothing more than making an API call to a Push Service.
+When a Push Service receives this API call it'll queue your push message and deliver it to the user as soon as it can.

 ![Diagram of sending a push message from your server to a push service.](/images/svgs/server-to-push-service.svg)